 Why is tight diabetes control so important?

 A number of studies have shown the many benefits of reducing a high HbA1c level.
-In these studies, percentages were used and a 1% reduction in HbA1C leads to:
+In these studies, the equivalent of an 11 unit decrease in HbA1c eg. from 86 to 75 mmol/mol or 75 to 64 mmol/mol leads to:

 - a 16% decrease in risk of heart failure